Skip to main content

 How often does compound interest compound?

 Most savings accounts compound daily.
 CDs typically compound daily or monthly.
 Credit cards compound daily on outstanding balances.
-The more frequent the compounding, the faster the growth (for savings) or the faster debt accumulates (for loans).
-APY already accounts for compounding frequency.
+More frequent compounding means faster growth for savings—and faster accumulation for debt.
+APY already bakes in the compounding frequency, so use that when comparing accounts.

 Is compound interest the same as APY?

-APY (Annual Percentage Yield) reflects the total return including compounding.
-A 5% APR compounded daily produces a 5.13% APY.
-When comparing savings accounts, always use APY since it accounts for compounding differences.
-APR is the simple rate before compounding.
+Not exactly.
+APY (Annual Percentage Yield) is the number that reflects your total return after compounding.
+A 5% APR compounded daily works out to a 5.13% APY.
+When comparing savings accounts, always look at APY since it already accounts for compounding differences.